zeromq/zeromq.js/README.md

 ### Building from source

-If a prebuilt binary is unavailable or if you want to pass certain options during build, you can build this package from source.
+If a prebuilt binary is unavailable, or if you want to pass certain options during build, you can build this package from source.

 Make sure you have the following installed before attempting to build from
 source:

 - Node.js 10+ or Electron
-- A working C++17 compiler toolchain with make
+- C++17 compiler toolchain (e.g. LLVM, GCC, MSVC)
-- Python 3 with Node 10+ (or legacy Python 2.7)
+- Python 3
-- CMake 2.8+
+- CMake 3.16+
+- vcpkg dependencies (e.g. on Linux it needs curl, unzip, zip, tar, git, pkg-config)

+For Curve:

+- automake
+- autoconf
-- curl
+- libtool

 To install from source, specify `build_from_source=true` in a `.npmrc` file